xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 ```
 This first results in `$ = [3, 5, 7, 11, 13, 17]` which gets reduced to `$ = [3/2, 5/4, 7/4, 11/8, 13/8, 17/16]`.
 Adding the octave and sorting gives the final result `$ = [17/16, 5/4, 11/8, 3/2, 13/8, 7/4, 2]`.

-Or the same with a oneliner `sort(primes(17) rdc 2)` demonstrating the utility of broadcasting and *ceiling reduction* in a context where the unison is implicit and coincides with repeated octaves.
+Or the same with a one-liner `sort(primes(17) rdc 2)` demonstrating the utility of broadcasting and *ceiling reduction* in a context where the unison is implicit and coincides with repeated octaves.

 ## Stdlib
 SonicWeave comes with batteries included.